pratalytics/bigquery_googleanalytics/README.md

 17. Which operator works similar to _does not contain_?
 18. Which clause allows you to reorder your results based on the data in one or more columns?
 19. How can you sort the results in descending order?
-20. How can you sort by multiple columns?
+* How can you sort by multiple columns?
+* Can you substitue the column name by numbers in the `ORDER BY` clause?
+What do the numbers correspond to?

 # Exercises